bcgov/repomountie/README.md

 ## About

-The _repo mountie_ is a GitHup application (bot) help ensure cultural niceties are respected.
+The _repomountie_ is a GitHup application (bot) help ensure cultural niceties are respected.

 ## Usage